Dlaminisiphi/groupproject/README.md

 things im planning to do today:
-1. put style on all pages
+1. put style on all pages(finished)
-2. finish admin page
+2. finish admin database